awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    columns named **customer_id**, **description** and **created_at** and you want to search for items using the **customer_id**, you should choose only the **customer_id** column from this list.
-6. Input the ARN of the role which Fargate will assume to perform write operations on your data.
+6. Enter the ARN of the role for Fargate to assume when modifying objects in S3 buckets.
 This role should already exist if you have followed the [Provisioning Data Access IAM Roles](#provisioning-data-access-iam-roles) steps.
 Once you have input the role ARN, choose **Create Data Mapper**.
 7. By default, the solution does **not** delete previous of versions after